vitest-dev/vitest/docs/guide/snapshot.md

 })
 ```

 We believe this is a more reasonable default for readability and overall DX.
-If you still prefer Jest's behavior, you can change your config by:
+If you still prefer Jest's behavior, you can change your config:

 ```ts
 // vitest.config.js